mklewandowski/unity-android-native-example/README.md

 # unity-android-native-example

 An example project showing integration of Android native code in Unity.
 An Android Toast is shown when the UI button is pressed.
-This project is created using Unity version 2021.3.3f1.
+This project is created using Unity.

 ## Supported Platforms
 This project is designed for use on Android only.